The argument for time-sensitivity is that we might be able to increase the chance of future AI systems doing ECL in worlds where we cannot do so later

 Is ECL action-relevant?
 Time-sensitive?

 The argument for time-sensitivity is that we might be able to increase the chance of future AI systems doing ECL in worlds where we cannot do so later, either because we build a misaligned AGI, or because the humans who end up in charge of an intent aligned AGI do not want their AGI to consider ECL, or because we manage to align an AI system’s values with ours but without guarding against grave epistemic errors from the distributional shift to thinking about ECL.
-This is most plausible on worldviews where views on decision theory, acausal influence, etc., are not convergent, i.e. it is not the case that future civilisations will arrive at the same conclusions about ECL regardless of what we do.
-We might also have to lock in some commitments early to reap the full benefits from ECL, e.g. commit to doing ECL earlier rather than later because our acausal influence might decrease over time—the argument here is similar to the argument for updatelessness.
+This is most plausible on worldviews where views on decision theory, acausal influence, etc., are not convergent—i.e., where it is not the case that future people and/or AGI(s) will arrive at the same conclusions about ECL regardless of what we do this decade.
+Additionally, we might need to lock in some commitments early to reap the full benefits from ECL (e.g., commit to doing ECL sooner rather than later because our acausal influence might decrease over time—the argument here is similar to the argument for updatelessness).

 That said, there are also potential downsides to working on making AI engage in ECL.
-In particular, it might trade off with the probability of alignment success.
-It’s also contested for other reasons.
-Discussing the case for and against trying to increase the likelihood of future AI systems engaging in ECL is beyond the scope of this post.
+In particular, this work might trade off with the probability of alignment success.
+It’s also contested for other reasons, though discussing the full case for and against is beyond the scope of this post.

 How big a deal are the implications of ECL?
 How much does it change the impact of my actions?